-We present here our event-driven simulation results summarizing the key observations.
+We present here our trace-driven simulation results summarizing the key observations.

-(1) MAD leads to larger VNET allocation ratio, as long as multiple physical paths are available for each virtual link.
-When the virtual link allocation policy allows a virtual link to be allocated only on a single physical shortest path, SAD has a higher VNET allocation ratio (Figure 3b).
+(1) MAD leads to larger VN allocation ratio, as long as multiple physical paths are available for each virtual link.
+When the virtual link allocation policy allows a virtual link to be allocated only on a single physical shortest path, SAD has a higher VN allocation ratio (Figure 2b.)
 This is because SAD, allowing a single virtual node allocation for each auction round, balances the load over physical resources more efficiently.
-When instead a physical node i is allowed to simultaneously win a bundle of virtual nodes $m_i$ as in MAD, the physical links adjacent to i quickly exhaust their capacity due to the VNET topology; all the outgoing virtual links adjacent to the virtual nodes in $m_i$ that are not mapped on i are in fact mapped onto a small set of physical paths emanating from physical node i.
-However, if the virtual link embedding policy uses a k-shortest path (with $k \ge 3$ ), MAD is able to allocate more VNETs (Figure 3c).
+When instead a physical node i is allowed to simultaneously win a bundle of virtual nodes m_i as in MAD, the physical links adjacent to i quickly exhaust their capacity due to the VN topology; all the outgoing virtual links adjacent to the virtual nodes in m_i that are not mapped on i are in fact mapped onto a small set of physical paths starting from physical node i.
+However, if the virtual link embedding policy uses a k-shortest path (with $k \geq 3$), MAD is able to allocate more VNs (Figure 2c.)
 From this result we conclude that when fewer physical paths are available, InPs should consider (switching to) a SAD setting, otherwise MAD is more efficient.
-In the considered physical topologies, there
+In the considered physical topologies, there are no more than 3 physical paths between any pair of physical nodes, and the confidence intervals overlap for SAD and MAD with